- Students & Alumni

 According to "US Multinationals and the Foreign MBA," more than 53% of foreign survey respondents received a job offer from an American company where they completed an internship.

 Obtaining an internship is important not only in terms of resume building, but in terms of its potential to translate into a full-time job after graduation.
 Check with your academic department and/or Career Services to find out what opportunities are available.

-- Seek out organizations that have hired international students in the past.
 The information below provides valuable information regarding which companies tend to hire international students.

 Foreign Labor Certification Disclosure Data: www.flcdatacenter.com/casedata.aspx

 Market Yourself Positively - It is very important for international students to turn employers' objections into positives.

 By virtue of living and studying abroad, international students demonstrate tenacity and resourcefulness.
 It is important for them to tell employers about the challenges they faced in studying overseas and how they overcame them.

 International students should be prepared to tell employers how hiring them offers more advantages than disadvantages.

 Choose a Major/Specialization in Demand

 The demand for employees in technical fields, such as information technology and accounting, far outweighs the supply.